AlaskaTogo/yourfolio/exampleSite/content/_index.md

       cmd: Fit
 text_groups:
   - name: Intro
-    description: Recently graduated from California State University of Fullerton with a mechanical engineering degree.
+    description: Recent graduate from California State University, Fullerton with a mechanical engineering degree.
 Homesteady of analyzing how things work and move.
 I definitely enjoy learning about new subjects.
 It is always helpful to learn about different things in life including different cultures.
 [My interests are expanded in variety of subjects.]<span class="default-text bold-text">BOLD</span>
 projects:
   - title: EV3 Lego Race Car
     type: Mechanical Design Course Project